ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/index.md

 PoW is also responsible for issuing new currency into the system and incentivising miners to do the work.

 Miners who successfully create a block are rewarded in 2 freshly minted ETH and all the transaction fees within the block.
 A miner may also get 1.75ETH for an uncle block.
-This is a valid block, created simultaneously to the succcessful block, by another miner.
+This is a valid block, created simultaneously to the successful block, by another miner.
 This usually happens due to network latency.

 ## Finality {#finality}